Herna1994/ParanoidCenter/README.md

 ## Setting up your script ##

-Copy and paste the template.sh and adapt it to your device.
+Copy and paste the template.txt and adapt it to your device.